mpiannucci/react-native-context-menu-view/README.md

 ###### `actions`

-Array of `{ title: string, subtitle?: string, systemIcon?: string, destructive?: boolean, disabled?: boolean, disabled?: boolean, inlineChildren?: boolean, actions?: Array<ContextMenuAction> }`.
+Array of `{ title: string, subtitle?: string, systemIcon?: string, destructive?: boolean, selected?: boolean, disabled?: boolean, disabled?: boolean, inlineChildren?: boolean, actions?: Array<ContextMenuAction> }`.

 Subtitle is only available on iOS 15+.

 System icon refers to an icon name within [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/).

 Destructive items are rendered in red on iOS, and unchanged on Android.

+Selected items have a checkmark next to them on iOS, and unchanged on Android.

 Nested menus are supported on iOS only and result in nested UIMenu which can be optionally displayed inline.